 Termination of parental rights should not be taken lightly, and if you are facing having your parental rights terminated without your consent, you need to make sure you have legal counsel to protect your rights.
 Likewise, a parent will not be successful in having parental rights terminated just because they are upset with the other parent or don’t want them to be a part of the minor child’s life.

-If you need assistance with the issue of termination of parental rights or stepparent adoption, please contact our office.
+If you need assistance with the issue of termination of parental rights or stepparent adoption, please contact a Los Angeles family law lawyer to discuss your case.